Al-Kaffarah: Etymology

-By Language Kaffarah means "a trait that tends to the expiation or atonement of sin".
-By Technique, it means a determined penalty that is done expiation for sin.
+Kaffarah literally means "a trait that tends to the expiation or atonement of sin".
+In practice, it means a determined penalty that is done expiation for sin.

 Types

 Kaffarah is a special sanction to compensate for committing a sin, unintentional murder, or other offense.
 According to the Quran and Hadith, Kaffarah is classified into the following categories:

 Unintentional murder and semi-unintentional murder

-In Islamic law, a person who committed the unintentional murder must release a slave or a fast of two consecutive months and pay Diya unless murder's family forgive him. kaffara is the expiated treat for crimes while blood money (Diya), as the social function is paid to the relative of the dead, the definition describes the relationship between the offender and dead.
+In Islamic law, a person who committed the unintentional murder must release a slave or a fast of two consecutive months and pay Diya unless murder's family forgive him.
+Kaffara is the expiated treat for crimes while blood money (Diya), as the social function is paid to the relative of the dead, the definition describes the relationship between the offender and dead.

 Fasting

 Someone breaking a fast, or not following it from its inception, or having sexual intercourse with their spouse during it, without a reason accredited by Sharia is required to pay Kaffarah.
 The first payment method is to release a slave, and if that is not possible, a person should fast for two successive months, or feed sixty poor people.